NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/readFromSmartContract.rst

     const { MicroTokenContract } = useContext(SmartContractContext);

-Using this **MicroToken** smart contract, we can call functions in the smart contract.
-Next we discuss about how to fetch the account balance from the **MicroTokenContract** account using its *balanceOf* method.
+Using this **MicroToken** smart contract, we may call functions in the smart contract.
+For illustration, we show how to fetch the account balance from the **MicroTokenContract** account using its *balanceOf* method.

 The sequence diagram for get token balance for a user.